go-flutter-desktop/website/content/docs/create-a-plugin.md

 +++
 title = "Create a plugin"
-description = "How to create a plugin with go-flutter." date = "2019-04-03T16:59:36+02:00" weight = 20
+description = "How to create a plugin with go-flutter." weight = 50 toc = true bref = "A thorough explanation of how to create and publish a plugin for use with hover."
-draft = true
-bref = ""
-toc = true
 +++

-# Create a plugin

-Plugins allow flutter applications to communicate with the host platform.
+### Plugin compatibility

+Some plugins may be standalone; they expose a feature that desktops provide, but other platforms don't.
+In many cases though, a feature is already exposed for Android and iOS, but not yet for desktop.

+In this guide we'll take a look at the `shared_preferences` plugin, and how to implement it in Go, while being compatible with the existing shared_preferences package.

-## New plugin
+### New plugin

-DO this
+This is still a placeholder page, content TODO.

-## Codecs
+### Codecs

 DO That